keboola/connection-docs/extractors/facebook/index.md

 The *Name* option describes the query and is used to prefix all table names resulting from the query.
 One query can produce multiple tables.
 If a table name produced by the query matches the query name or its substring trimmed after the last occurrence of an underscore, then the output table name will not be prefixed and the query name will be used instead.

-For example, if the query name is `ads_insights` and the produced table name is `insights`, the output table name will be `posts_insights`.
+For example, if the query name is `posts_insights` and the produced table name is `insights`, the output table name will be `posts_insights`.
 If the query name is `foo` and the produced table name is `likes`, the output table name will be `foo_likes`.

 ### Endpoint
 The *Endpoint* option describes a significant URL part of the request made to the Facebook Graph API.
 The absolute URL is in the following form: `https://graph.facebook.com/<api_version>/<endpoint>`.
-For more information, see the [list of supported Facebook Graph API page endpoints](https://developers.facebook.com/docs/graph-api/reference/page/).
 A typical example would be the [feed](https://developers.facebook.com/docs/graph-api/reference/v2.8/page/feed).
 If left empty, the *Endpoint* option references data of the Facebook page itself.

+For more information, see the [list of supported Facebook Graph API page endpoints](https://developers.facebook.com/docs/graph-api/reference/page/).

 ### Fields
 The *Fields* option describes data returned from the endpoint.
 Typically, it is a comma-separated list of fields but it also can be used to parametrize the fields and nest more endpoints into it.
-If you look at a [feed](https://developers.facebook.com/docs/graph-api/reference/v2.8/page/feed) endpoint, it returns all posts created by a Facebook page.
-Each post contains fields such as `caption`, `message`, `created_time`, `type`, etc. The fields parameter in such case is `caption,message,created_time,type`.
+The [feed](https://developers.facebook.com/docs/graph-api/reference/v2.8/page/feed) endpoint returns all posts created by a Facebook page.
+Each post contains fields such as `caption`, `message`, `created_time` and `type`.
+The fields parameter in such case is `caption,message,created_time,type`.

-- **Fields/Endpoint Nesting**
+- **Fields/Endpoint Nesting** ---
     Posts can contain comments and these can be included in the *fields* as well: `caption,message,created_time,type,comments{message,created_time,from}`.
 The comma separated list in between the curly brackets `{}` specifies fields of the "nested" [comment](https://developers.facebook.com/docs/graph-api/reference/v2.8/comment/) field/endpoint for each post (feed endpoint).
 This way, more endpoints can be nested and there is no limit of nesting levels.
-If you want also likes of comments of posts then the fields parameter would be: `caption,message,created_time,type,comments{message,created_time,from,likes{name,username}}`.
+If you wanted to include likes of posts comments,the fields parameter would be: `caption,message,created_time,type,comments{message,created_time,from,likes{name,username}}`.

-- **Fields Parametrization**
+- **Fields Parametrization** ---
     Each field can be parametrized by a dot following a parameter/modifier name and a value in brackets.
 	Typical parameters would be `since`, `until` or `limit`, or modifiers that the particular endpoint offers such as `metrics` for the [insights](https://developers.facebook.com/docs/graph-api/reference/v2.8/insights) endpoint.